Mia Green was a photographer, a suffragette, and a member of the Haparanda town council. She was heavily engaged in social issues.

 The monument to the war-wounded in Haparanda was erected at the cemetery in 1919 in memory of the 210 soldiers who died during transportation.
 Mia Green was the instigator behind this monument.
 When no funds had been set aside to maintain the monument, she took it upon herself to care for it for many years.
 She watered flowers, laid wreaths, and planted trees.
 Mia Green also asked to be buried near the monument.
 She was awarded both the German and the Austrian Red Cross medals in recognition of her efforts.

 Mia Green was also politically active.
-The suffrage organisation Föreningen för kvinnans politiska rösträtt (FKPR, the local section of Landsföreningen för kvinnans politiska rösträtt, LKPR) was set up in Haparanda in 1907 and it was a lively association under Mia Greens leadership.
-In 1912 the association participated in the local council election under the name Kvinnopartiet (the women’s party) and Amanda Montell was subsequently elected as the first female member of the town council.
+The suffrage organisation Föreningen för kvinnans politiska rösträtt (FKPR, the local section of Landsföreningen för kvinnans politiska rösträtt, LKPR) was set up in Haparanda in 1907 and Mia Green became a member of the association.
+In 1912 FKPR participated in the local council election under the name Kvinnopartiet (the women’s party) and Amanda Montell was subsequently elected as the first female member of the town council.
 Mia Green was elected onto the board of the FKPR in 1913, and also became a member of the central executive.

 In 1914 a women’s muster, Kvinnornas uppbåd, was set up under FKPR’s leadership in Haparanda.
 A market day was organised which raised almost 1,100 kronor.
 The women’s muster also held sewing days on which clothes were produced for the national militia and the families of the mobilised.
 The priority was always to do everything that could be done to help the large numbers of refugees passing through town: more than 2,000 people arrived daily by rail alone.